LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

 ## Step 2: Connect Twilio to LiveEngage

-In LiveEngage, on the Campaigns tab (which you can access from the left sidebar), click on **Data Sources** in the footnote.
+In LiveEngage, in the Campaign Builder (which you can access from the left sidebar), click on **Data Sources** in the footnote.

 ![](img/data-sources.png)